Higher Koszul duality and $n$-affineness: Introduction

-We stress that the fact that Betti stacks typically fail to be \emph{$n$-affine} is the main source of difficulties in higher Koszul duality theory, just as in the classical story.
-As we discussed, it is precisely because Betti stacks are virtually never affine that $\mathbb{E}_1$-Koszul duality fails to be a Morita equivalence.
-The question of affineness of Betti stacks is therefore closely related to Koszul duality, and this is why we devote \cref{sec:naffineness1} to an in-depth investigation of it. \item Arrow $C$ is almost never an equivalence.
-This boils down to the failure of $\mathbb{E}_1$-Koszul duality to induce a Morita equivalence.
-For the same reason, arrow $A$ is almost never an equivalence.
-Note that if $A$ were an equivalence, then the two $\mathbb{E}_2$-algebras $C_\bullet(\Omega^2_*X;\Bbbk)$ and $\operatorname{C}^{\bullet}(X;\Bbbk)$ would actually be $\mathbb{E}_2$-Morita equivalent on the nose, in the sense that their categories of iterated modules would be equivalent.

-Based on classical $\mathbb{E}_1$-Koszul duality we should not expect such a straightforward statement to hold, and indeed it is typically false.
-However, in \cref{sec:nkoszulcoaffine} we explain how to modify the $2$-category $2\LModtwo_{\LMod_{\operatorname{C}^{\bullet}(X;\Bbbk)}}{\lp2\PrLUtwo\rp}$ in such a way that $A$ becomes an equivalence.
-We regard the resulting equivalence as the analogue of \eqref{eqqeqintro} in the setting of $\mathbb{E}_2$-Koszul duality.
-Also, we show how to obtain analogous results in the context of $\mathbb{E}_n$-Koszul duality for all $n$. \end{itemize}

-This last point is one of our main contributions in this article, so it is worthwhile to explain it in some more detail.
-Instead of viewing $\CX$ merely as a $\Einf$-algebra, we can do algebraic geometry with it.
-The algebra of cochains $\CX$ can be endowed with a structure of a commutative dg-algebra, but it does not fall within the range of ordinary derived geometry because it is not connective: its homology vanishes in positive degrees, and is concentrated in negative degrees; the contrary of what we require of a derived affine scheme.
-To\"{e}n (\cite{toenchampsaffines}) and Lurie (\cite{dagviii}), have explained that we can view such an algebra as the algebra of functions on a \emph{coaffine stack}, which is called its \emph{cospectrum}.
-The cospectrum of $\CX$ is denoted $\cSpec(\CX)$.
+In this paper we prove an $\Ebb_{n+1}$-analog of statement \ref{intro:morita}, and this will yield in particular an $\Ebb_{n+1}$-analog of statement \ref{intro:1}.
+Conceptually, our main innovation consists in reinterpreting statement \ref{intro:morita}, and in particular equivalence \eqref{eqqeqintro}, from a novel perspective which makes categorification possible.
+The key idea is that instead of viewing $\CX$ merely as a $\Einf$-algebra, we can do algebraic geometry with it.
+The algebra of cochains $\CX$ can be endowed with a structure of a commutative dg algebra concentrated in negative degrees; the contrary of what we require of a derived affine scheme.
+Following To\"{e}n (\cite{toenchampsaffines}) and Lurie (\cite{dagviii}), however, we can still view such an algebra as the algebra of functions on a kind of geometric object: namely a \emph{coaffine stack}, which is called the cospectrum of $\CX$, and denoted $\cSpec(\CX)$.

 Quasi-coherent sheaves on $\cSpec(\CX)$ can be viewed as a \emph{renormalization} of the category of $\CX$-modules.
 Under our assumptions on $X$, they coincide with ind-coherent modules

 This yields a new formulation of the \emph{almost} Morita equivalence which is at the heart of $\mathbb{E}_1$-Koszul duality.
 Namely, combining \eqref{eqqeqintro} and \eqref{eqqeqintro11/2} we obtain an equivalence